 Geocognition Research Lab graduate student Patricia (Paty) Jaimes recently attended the Michigan State University College of Natural Science Awards banquet and received the Tracy A. Hammer Graduate Student Award.
 Congratulations again, Paty!

-Caitlin Kirby, first-year PhD student in the Geocognition Research Lab, present at the 2016 Fate of the Earth symposium last week.
+Caitlin Kirby, first-year PhD student in the Geocognition Research Lab, presented at the 2016 Fate of the Earth symposium last week.
 This was Caitlin’s first poster presentation as a graduate student.
 She presented on preliminary results from interviews she conducted with individuals who work at the nexus between climate science organizations and Tribes; this is a first step on an NSF-funded project investigating ethical training that occurs at this nexus.
 She is currently co-analyzing these interviews with an undergraduate (Citralina Haruo) from our collaborator, the Sustainable Development Institute at College of Menominee Nation.

 Good job, Caitlin and Citralina, and well done!